2020 will be remembered for one thing – Covid-19.

 Couples that had plans for the spring/summer of 2020 to host their ‘big day’ for either a wedding or civil ceremony will have found themselves in the predicament of not being able to go ahead with their plans.
 Although wedding celebrations for numbers of up to 30 can now go ahead, the majority of couples will most likely by now have already made plans to postpone their celebrations until a later date in 2021 or beyond.

-Not only is this likely to have been a big disappointment for all involved, for couples living together, delaying the formalisation of their relationship in the eyes of the law means an extended period of cohabitation.
-Unfortunately, there is no legal protection for cohabiting couples, either in the event of any unforeseen circumstances occurring, or if a separation takes place.
+Not only is this likely to have been a big disappointment for all involved, but for couples living together, delaying the formalisation of their relationship in the eyes of the law means an extended period of cohabitation.
+Unfortunately, there is no legal protection for cohabiting couples, either in the event of any unforeseen circumstances occurring or if separation takes place.
 If lockdown has caused you to have to postpone your wedding for a prolonged period, it may be worth considering having a Cohabitation Agreement drawn up to protect you in the interim period.
-A Cohabitation Agreement can be tailored to meet your exact needs, but generally allows you to set out who owns what and in what proportion, usually covering elements such as ownership of property, payment of bills, liability for debts and what would happen in the event of a separation.
+A Cohabitation Agreement can be tailored to meet your exact needs but generally allows you to set out who owns what and in what proportion, usually covering elements such as ownership of property, payment of bills, liability for debts and what would happen in the event of a separation.

 Bringing forward cohabitation plans